 Regulation Intent Issue Clarification 42.
-Third Party Review Committee, Membership and Roles A service agency shall have policies and procedures regarding the review committee, its membership, and its roles and responsibilities (Policy Directives for Service Agencies: 2.0 Supporting People with Challenging Behaviour).
-The policy directives do not define who (or what) a "clinician" is, so there is some flexibility.
-The term could include a psychologist, a psychological associate, a physician, a psychiatrist or behaviour analyst certified by the Behaviour Analyst Certification Board.
-Policy Directives for Service Agencies do not include a definition of "expertise" that is referenced in the requirements for a Review Committee.
+Third Party Review Cor mmittee, Membership and Ro oles A service agency shall have policies and procedures regarding the review committee, its membership, and its roles and responsibilities (Policy Directives for Service Agencies: 2.0 Supporting People with Challenging Behaviour).
+The purpose of having policies and procedures is to have an agency explain how the Review Committee shall work, including with respect to its membership and its roles and responsibilities.
+"Clinician" could include a psychologist, a psychological associate, a physician, a psychiatrist or behaviour analyst certified by the Behaviour Analyst Certification Board.
+It is recognized that "expertise" may come from different sources, including educational background, training (example: course work, apprenticeships/internships/practicu ms), research (example: academic research), work and/or lived experience, or a combination of these.
 Can the "approver" of the Behaviour Support Plan which includes intrusive measures be the same as the "clinician" for the third party review committee?
 Can the third party review committee be comprised of a clinician and another member only?
 Yes, the third party review committee could allow for an "approver" to be the same person as the "clinician" as long as the third party review committee does not consist of just the "clinician" for its membership (i.e., cannot have a one person committee).
-Yes, the committee can be comprised of two or more people.
-Consider that expertise may come from different sources, including educational background, training (example: course work, apprenticeships/internships/practicums), research (example: academic research), work and/or lived experience, or a combination of these.
-The terms of reference of the third party review committee and/or the policies and procedures of the service agency determines the composition of the committee.
+The purpose of a third party review is to try to create an objective process for review.
+Yes, the committee must be comprised of two or more people.
+The policies and procedures of the service agency determines the composition of the committee.

 Regulation Intent Issue Clarification 2.
-Mission Statement, Serv vice Principles, Statement of Rights, Annual Review Each service agency shall ensure that its board of directors conducts an annual review of its mission statement, service principles and statement of rights, which shall include updating as necessary (O.Reg.299/10, 4(2)(c)).
+Mission Statement, Serv 2.
+Mission Statement, Service Principles, Statement of Rights, Annual Review Each service agency shall ensure that its board of directors conducts an annual review of its mission statement, service principles and statement of rights, which shall include updating as necessary (O.Reg.299/10, 4(2)(c)).
 To ensure the mission statement, service principles and statement of rights are reviewed annually to assess their effectiveness and updated as needed.
 The intent of the annual requirement is that they are completed annually (e.g., 2011, 2012 and 2013).
-Is an agency compliant or non-compliant if an annual review was completed in 2013 and 2014, but not in 2012?
-Can the ministry cite an agency for not having completed an annual review over two years ago?
-An agency is considered noncompliant if an annual review is not completed every year.
-Yes, the Ministry may cite an agency for not having completed an annual review in a previous year.
-Agencies will be required to provide board records confirming completion of an annual review from the current year and the previous year.
-An agency would not normally be asked to provide prior records confirming Can the ministry cite the agency in non-compliance if there is not completion of an annual review unless they could not provide records from the current and previous year.
-No, individual acknowledgements (sign offs) are not required for evidence that each board member reviewed the mission statement, service principles, statement of rights on an annual basis? each board member to confirm compliance.
-The service agency must also record the dates of all orientations, refreshers and reviews.
+Is an agency in compliance if an annual review was not completed the previous year?
+Yes, the Ministry may cite an agency for not having completed an annual review in the previous year.
+Agencies will be required to provide board records confirming completion of an annual review from the current year.
+The ministry will review the prior year only if the annual review occurred after the date of the last inspection.
+Will the ministry cite the agency in non-compliance if there is not evidence that each board member reviewed the mission statement, service principles, statement of rights on an annual basis?
+Individual acknowledgements (sign offs) are not necessarily required for each board member to confirm compliance.
+The service agency must record the dates of all orientations, refreshers and reviews.